hilongjw/vue-lazyload/README.md

 * Add loading class while image is loading
 * Supports both of Vue 1.0 and Vue 2.0

+# For Vue 3
+Please use vue-lazyload@3.x, see [here](https://github.com/hilongjw/vue-lazyload/tree/next)

 # Table of Contents